pg-spot-ops/pg-spot-operator/README.md

 Also, technically non-S3 storage, or S3 outside of AWS, can be used - but in that case the user must provide full pgBackRest configuration lines (backup.pgbackrest.global_settings etc) as part of the manifest.

+# Enterprise Edition

+Although the Community Edition works and is free to use also for businesses, it's taking the simplest approach to Spot instances really, so that some aspects of the solution are "best-efforty" and one could do much more to ensure better uptimes.

+If you'd be interested in massive cost saving also for more critical Postgres databases, please register your email address via this form [https://tinyurl.com/pgspotops](https://tinyurl.com/pgspotops) to get notified once the upcoming Enterprise Edition is released.

+Most import features of the Enterprise Edition:

+  * HA / multi-node setups
+  * GCP and Azure support
+  * Advanced eviction rate heuristics
+  * Volume auto-growth
+  * Temporary fallbacks to regular non-spot VMs once uptime budget burned
+  * Major version upgrades
+  * Stop / sleep schedules for even more savings
+  * Better integration with typical DevOps flows
+  * A CLI for ad-hoc DBA operations